-Proposals should clearly demonstrate the potential for significant scholarly impact due to novelty, originality, insight and ambition that characterises Marsden Fund research, plus the potential for fostering new and sustainable linkages between researchers and between institutions beyond the period of the award.
+As well as fulfilling all the assessment criteria, MFCA proposals should clearly demonstrate interdisciplinarity and the potential for fostering new and sustainable linkages between researchers and between organisations beyond the period of the award.

 Marsden Fund Council Awards will be particularly suited to projects where the expertise and skills required for the project could not be supported by a Marsden Fund Standard grant.
 Proposals that require multiple skill sets, incorporate more than one post-doctoral fellow across different research areas, or develop research infrastructure and co-operation across disciplines are encouraged.